Being a Successful Online Student

 - Access the SIUE Campus Wireless Network page if you are on campus and wish to connect to the secure wireless (WPA) network with your laptop or mobile device.
 (Windows, Macs, iPhone, and Android devices supported).

 - If you are taking a test online, you are strongly advised to connect your computer to an Ethernet jack.
-Users are discouraged from taking tests over a wireless network, as these connections can intermittently drop and cause students to lose unsaved data or automatically submit an unfinished exam.
+ITS strongly discourages students from taking tests over a wireless network, as these connections can intermittently drop and cause students to lose unsaved data or automatically submit an unfinished exam.

 Are you comfortable using email, word processors, and other technology to participate in class?

 - If Blackboard is new to you, the ITS student Blackboard page will help you get familiar with the learning management system.
 You'll also find tips here for Turnitin and other Blackboard tools.
 A "Help" link is also located in the left-hand navigation of every Blackboard course and can be used to access additional tool-specific tutorials.

 - Depending upon your class, you might need to use a headset and microphone (if you plan to use video conferencing) or the microphone and speakers built into many computers.
 Required hardware is usually listed on your course syllabus.

 Do you have access to software you might need?

 - You will more than likely need a word processing program to complete your studies at SIUE.
 Many computers are pre-loaded with the Microsoft Office Suite, but as a student you can download the software for free at https://portal.microsoftonline.com.
 Just log in with your SIUE e-ID and password.

 - If a course requires you to download specific software, you will often find those requirements in your syllabus.